uiowa/uiowa/webforms/index.md

 # Webforms

+A webform is a form or questionnaire that is accessible to users.
+Submission results and statistics are recorded and accessible to privileged users.

+Webforms are commonly used for "Contact Us" forms.

 Go to Webforms via Structure > Webforms (/admin/structure/webform)

 On this page you can create new Webforms or view previous ones.

+##How to create a webform

+1. At the top of the page click *Structure, Webforms, Add Webform.*
+2. Enter the title of the webform in the Title field and optionally provide additional information about the form or submission process in the Body field.
+By default, content entered in the Body field will display above the fields of the webform.
+3. (Optionally) Select the Category and Status of the webform.
+Default is Category: None, Status: Open.
+4. Click *Save* at the bottom of the page to continue to the *Form builder*.

 ## Add webform